Super Smash Bros. Brawl: Inclusion of characters

 Japanese fans were asked to submit their desired characters and musical themes via a forum on the game's official Japanese site for possible inclusion.
 The most requested third-party character, Sega's Sonic the Hedgehog, was announced to be in Brawl on October 10, 2007.
-Shigeru Miyamoto wanted Sonic to be used in Melee, but Sonic could not be implemented because of time constraints.
+Sonic series co-creator Yuji Naka asked for Sonic to be included in Melee, but Sonic could not be implemented because of time constraints.

 During Brawls development, Sakurai revealed that he initially considered adding Miis as playable fighters.
 However, due to concerns that the Miis would not be interesting enough characters and that they could be used for online bullying, Sakurai had to decide against it.
 Miis would later be integrated into the series as playable characters in Super Smash Bros. for Nintendo 3DS and Wii U.